LaVine, DeRozan lead Bulls to rout of Nets

 VAUGHN IN CHARGE

-It was Nets coach Jacque Vaughn's first game since the team gave him a multi-year contract extension on Tuesday.
-Vaughn took over early this season after the Nets fired Steve Nash.
+It was Vaughn's first game since the team gave him a multi-year contract extension on Tuesday.
+He took over early this season after the Nets fired Steve Nash.

 TIP-INS